 Nicaragua is not known for preserving the past.
 Granada, with its colonial architecture and cobblestone streets, is a rare exception to this rule.
-It’s often called Nicaragua’s most beautiful city.
-When we traveled to Granada we found a real looker of a city offering a glimpse of the past while steadily moving forward in its signature slow, steamy pace.
-Our city travel guide tells you how to make the most of it.
+It’s often called Nicaragua’s most beautiful city and when we traveled to Granada we found a real looker of a city offering a glimpse of the past while steadily moving forward in its signature slow, steamy pace.
+Our Granada travel guide tells you how to make the most of it.

 Granada was founded by the Spanish in 1524 which makes it, according to some, the first European city on mainland Latin America.
 The settlement was named after Granada, Spain and the Spanish used it as a more southerly seat of power in conjunction with Antigua, Guatemala.